 Duke Eye Center is an internationally-renowned academic medical institution dedicated to curing eye disease worldwide though excellence in research, education, and patient care.
 Specializing in all areas of ophthalmology, it is a top ranked program by the US News and World Report Best Hospitals survey since the survey began over 30 years ago.

-We are proud to be the home of many pioneers in ophthalmology.
+We are proud to be the home of many pioneers and centers of excellence in ophthalmology.
 Some highlights include:

-• The Center for Retinal Degenerations and Ophthalmic Genetic Disease is on the forefront of a number of innovative treatments and is conducting ground breaking research focused on gene therapy and other neuroprotective strategies with the potential to transform lives.
+- The Center for Ophthalmic Genetics is on the forefront of a number of innovative treatments and is conducting ground breaking research focused on gene therapy and other neuroprotective strategies with the potential to transform lives.

 We offer a robust educational program that includes, medical student education, residency and fellowship programs in all specialties, as well as a recently established optometry residency in pediatrics.
 We offer a host of continuing education programs for ophthalmology colleagues and referring providers.